chaomingd/r-store/src/index.en-US.md

   }
 }

-expot const store = new Store(); // 在组件外部初始化，组件使用时，直接导入使用
+export const store = new Store(); // Initialize outside components and import for usage.

-// 在组件中使用
+// In a component
 import { store } from '/path/stores'
 const Comp1 = () => {
   const { store1 } = store